 • Lays down the guidelines for internal and external audits

-• Contains manuals on reporting accidents and reporting non-compliance to ISM codes
+• Contains manuals on reporting accidents and non-compliance with ISM codes

 What is the difference between ISM and SMS?